 Alleged Code violations should be reported as soon as possible following the discovery of alleged prohibited conduct.
 Reports may be initiated by law enforcement, any member of the NDSCS community, or other interested parties.
-An alleged violation should be reported through <a href="https://doi.org/10.2016/nd
+An alleged violation should be reported through www.NDSCS.edu/Concern.

-5.3 Investigation
+5.3 Investigations

-Investigation includes gathering facts, details and circumstances associated with a complaint.
-The investigation may include interviewing witnesses, review of documents, or other steps that will assist the hearing officer to determine whether charges are warranted.
-Dismissal of the complaint, an alternative resolution (e.g., developmental conversation with a trained employee), or notice of alleged violation(s) may result following an investigation.
+Investigation means to gather the facts, details and circumstances associated with a complaint.
+The investigation may include interviewing witnesses, review of documents or other steps that will assist the hearing officer to determine whether charges are warranted.
+Dismissal of the complaint, an alternative resolution (e.g. developmental conversation with a trained employee), or notice of alleged violation(s) may result following an investigation.

-The College independently investigates allegations of student misconduct and may initiate an investigation at the request of any member of the NDSCS community or affected party.
-Student and Residential Life conduct officers and other designated College personnel are authorized to investigate alleged violations of the Code.
+The College may independently investigate an allegation of student misconduct, and may also initiate an investigation at the request of any member of the NDSCS community or affected party.
+Student and Residential Life conduct officers and other designated College personnel are authorized to investigate alleged violations of the Code of Conduct.

-Any individual believed to have information relevant to an investigation may be contacted and requested to make an appointment to discuss the matter.
+Any individual believed to have information relevant to an investigation may also be contacted and requested to make an appointment to discuss the matter.